bentoml/BentoDiffusion/README.md

 onediffusion build stable-diffusion-xl --lora-weights "/path/to/lorafile"
 ```

-Each Bento has a randomly created `BENTO_TAG` as its unique identifier.
-To customize it, use `--name` and `--version` options.
+Each Bento has a `BENTO_TAG` containing both the Bento name and the version.
+To customize it, specify `--name` and `--version` options.

 ```bash
 onediffusion build stable-diffusion-xl --name sdxl --version v1